Safety in Cosmetic Surgery

 Cosmetic Surgery is elective, outside of fixed reimbursements like insurance-based medicine.
 Therefore, the fees associated with it are more controlled by standard market forces such as supply and demand.
 Surgeons with more experience, better outcomes, more skill or artistry, may command a higher fee.
 This is really no different than any other purchase of services or items you may consider.
 Choosing a cosmetic provider based on cost may be counterproductive.
 Revisions, redos, corrections may cost more than any perceived savings.
 Like anything, you get what you pay for.
 If you have cost questions, contact Melissa, our Surgical Scheduling and Finance Manager.

 There are also many patient factors when considering safety in cosmetic surgery.
-Obesity, bleeding disorders, smoking, sun exposure, hypertension, diabetes can all increase the risks of complications from cosmetic surgery.
+Obesity, bleeding disorders, smoking, sun exposure, hypertension, and diabetes can all increase the risks of complications from cosmetic surgery.
 We may require a clearance for surgery from your primary care or specialist physician if any of these risk factors are present.
 This will both address the degree of risk that each of these may present and allow us to optimize your health and possibly improve the outcome of the surgery.
 Obesity is a common confounding patient risk that we may see.
-Some surgeries will be less effective if large amounts of weight are lost after they surgery is completed (facelift, breast lifts or reductions).
+Some surgeries will be less effective if large amounts of weight are lost after the surgery is completed (facelift, breast lifts or reductions).
 Other times, we may ask that you lose the excess weight before we contemplate a cosmetic surgery.
-Herbal medications, herbal teas and other over the counter medications may interfere with both anesthesia and/or the healing of your surgery.
-Some doctor prescribed medications may make an anesthetic more risky.
+Herbal medications, herbal teas, and other over the counter medications may interfere with both anesthesia and/or the healing of your surgery.
+Some doctor prescribed medications may make an anesthetic riskier.
 At the time of your consultation, we go over your medications and herbal supplements and make recommendations of which will be problematic for your surgery.
 At your pre-op visit some 3 weeks prior to your procedure, you will get a list of all of the drugs and herbals that we have identified that we would like you to stop before your surgery.
 Some medications take longer than others to leave your system.

 Advantages of Board Certified Aesthetic Plastic Surgeons